KaiCorpuz/WordJumble/README.md

 In your terminal, clone the repository to your computer, then be able to compile and run the program.

+The majority of the program is original work.
+Alot of the functionality of the program, I learned how to do online, and implemented small bits of code that other people have created, but I neglected to reference them.
+I tweaked the code that I found however.

 git clone https://github.com/KaiCorpuz/WordJumble
     javac *.java
         java WordJumble